heishia/ppop_linkbio/docs/CI_CD_ARCHITECTURE.md

 ## Overview

-PPOP LinkBio uses a Release-based CI/CD pipeline with parallel workflows for Web and Backend deployments.
+PPOPLINK uses a Release-based CI/CD pipeline with parallel workflows for Web and Backend deployments.

 ## Architecture Diagram